|Consulting Controllership services|

 Independent Contractors -- How to Classify Workers

 - One of the steps we recommend to clients who use independent contractors and who therefore face a heightened risk of a costly IRS payroll tax or benefits audit, is a quick review of some of the key things the IRS tells its agents to look at in determining whether a worker is really an employee.
 The primary inquiries fall into three categories.
 Who has financial control of the job?
 Who can exercise control over how the worker performs the specific task?
-And how do the parties themselves view the relationship?
+And how are billing, credit card processors and payment systems reconciled?
 When reviewing the checklist, keep in mind that the IRS will make its decision based on the whole picture, not just a single factor.